reconstrue/fieldnotes/codebases/jupyter_book/Readme.md

 Notebooks, more all the time.
 Colab is the best UX, with lots of memory and nice GPUs.)

-[Note: Reconstrue no longer develops atop Jupyter Book.
-Rather newer work is based on React: using notebooks and JSX, rather than notebooks and markdown.
-Gatsby can then be used for static site generation.
-Jupyter Book is still a good choice for folks who want to stay away from JSX and the whole JavaScript can of worms.]

 ## Jupyter Book